-If you're interested in a job taking x-rays as a radiography tech in the dental field, see if your state requires you to be certified after training.
+If you're interested in pursing a career as a radiography tech in the dental field, read on to see if your state requires you to be certified after training.
 Visit the DANB page in our Resources section below to find out.

 What Kind of Education Do I Need?

 Most radiography technicians have other duties than x-rays alone.
-Usually, you will work as a dental assistant or hygienist and do x-rays as part of your daily tasks.
+Usually, they will work as a dental assistant or hygienist and do x-rays as part of their daily tasks.

 Some states will let you begin work in an office as a dental assistant without any formal training.
-Other states, like California, D.C., and Florida, require you to take some coursework before you begin your job or work in expanded functions.
+Other states, like California, Washington D.C., and Florida, require you to take some coursework before you begin your job or work in expanded functions.

 Talking to your local dental offices will help you decide what the best steps are for you.
 Ask them what kind of education they look for in those they hire.
 Many will say they like to see a diploma from a dental assisting program.
 In that case, the best course of action will be classes from a local dental school.